adb014/nsf2x/README.txt

    8. Modify the conversion options as wanted
   -------------------------------------------
-   Using the "Options" button the user can modify four parameters of NSF2X.
+   Using the "Options" button the user can modify five parameters of NSF2X.
    The options that are be modified are discussed below

    Use different MBOXes for each sub-folder :